grommunio/grommunio-documentation/admin/operations.rst

 not resolve the delivery issues, further investigation into the cause of the failure might be necessary, including checking system logs for errors and reaching out to Grommunio Support for assistance.

+A simple loop to re-queue all failed messages can be achieved by the following
+snippet:

+.. code-block: bash

+   cd /var/lib/gromox/queue
+   for i in save/*; do
+     cp "${i}" mess/0
+     while [ -e mess/0 ]; do
+       echo -en "."
+       sleep 1
+     done
+     rm "${i}"
+     echo "requeued ${i}"
+   done